An Interview with a Sri Lankan Doctor

 And now you are setting up the speciality Family Medicine at your University?

 Yes, family medicine was previously not a speciality at our University.
-I now develop the curriculum for our university.
+I now developed the curriculum for our university.
 I am happy because we got the approval and from next year we are going to start lecturing in family medicine at the University.
-Meanwhile, we have also set up a training clinic for the students where they can train in practice.
-We are expecting our first interns next year!
-The future is to expand as a speciality, to have final year exams and an entire faculty for this speciality.
+Meanwhile, we have also set up a training clinic for the students where they can be trained in family practice.
+We are expecting our first batch of students to come next year!
+The future is to expand as a speciality, in the final year exam.

 What do you do to relax?